-First - did you come into close contact (within 6 feet) with someone who has a laboratory confirmed COVID-19 diagnosis in the past 14 days?
+First - did you come into close contact (within 6 feet) with someone who has a laboratory confirmed COVID-19 diagnosis in the past 14 days or has anyone living in your home tested positive for COVID-19?

 Second - do you have symptoms of lower respiratory illness such as a cough, shortness of breath, difficulty breathing or sore throat?